SAP-samples/partner-reference-application/Tutorials/62-Multi-Tenancy-Features-CICD.md

 ### Run the Job for Initial Deployment
 There are three ways to trigger the jobs:
 1. Manually from the SAP Continuous Integration and Delivery UI.
 2. Regularly with timed triggers.
-For more information, see the [SAP Help documentation](https://help.sap.com/docs/continuous-integration-and-delivery/sap-continuous-integration-and-delivery/manage-timed-triggers-for-jobs).
+For more information, see the [documentation](https://help.sap.com/docs/continuous-integration-and-delivery/sap-continuous-integration-and-delivery/manage-timed-triggers-for-jobs) on SAP Help Portal.
 3. Using automatic triggers: When creating your job, you specify a branch name.
 Whenever changes are pushed to the branch that is configured in the job, the job starts automatically.
 This behavior exemplifies  **_continuous_** integration and delivery.

 For the first run, trigger the job manually from the SAP Continuous Integration and Delivery UI: